Get Answers To Common Auto Accident Questions In South Carolina

 The attorneys at the Law Office of Kenneth E. Berger are here to represent victims of DUI crashes and their families, providing legal support and service when you need it most.
 To speak with one of our experienced legal professionals about your accident situation, please call us by phone at 803-790-2800 or click the live chat box on this page right now and arrange a free consultation today.

-If you have been hurt in an accident caused by a drunk driver, a civil lawsuit is how you and your family start the financial recovery process.
+If you have been hurt in an accident caused by a drunk driver, a civil lawsuit is how you and your family can start the financial recovery process.
 Though the driver may have been carried away in handcuffs, the criminal charges will only punish the person who caused the accident in the only way that the criminal justice system knows how: with jail time, fines and fees to the state, loss of driving privileges, and so on.

 - Vehicle repair or replacement